politie/ngx-formkit/projects/formkit/README.md

 ## Styling

 You can bring your own CSS to style `<formkit-form>` instances.
-Out of the box, the inputs use the styling provided by Angular Material.
+Out of the box, the inputs use no styling at all, to be styled by Tailwind or something similar.

 To get the most out of the form, you can use the following starting point for the CSS: